 - Our team has proven capabilities in Process Control justification studies (PCJ), Statistical process control (SPC), Regression analysis, Process Modelling to provide significant information on the processes.
 This understanding enables us to develop Robust, Quality focused, Reproducible, Economic and Safe Scalable Processes.

-- Process safety is the core of Syngene‘s process development, wherein process safety considerations are brought in at the very first process discussion stage itself.
+- Chemical process safety is the core of Syngene‘s chemical process development, wherein process safety considerations are brought in at the very first process discussion stage itself.
 This is well demonstrated by our impeccable safety record as well.

-- Process safety is given its due importance at the stage of RFP evaluation and project execution.
+- Chemical process safety is given its due importance at the stage of RFP evaluation and project execution.
 KRM consideration, reagent selection, route selection, experimental planning, batch size selection, equipment selection, manufacturing plans are evaluated thoroughly and systematically using our own approaches.